-There’s a great deal written about work-life balance and balance in life overall, and I wanted to put a bit of thought into what balance in life actually looks like.
+There’s a great deal written about work-life balance and balance in life overall, and I wanted to put a bit of thought into how to find balance living with mental illness and what that balance might actually look like.
 This builds on some of the things I talked about recently in a post on spoon theory in chronic illness.

 One of the definitions Google provides for balance is: “a condition in which different elements are equal or in the correct proportions.”
 I’m not sure that equality is really what we should be looking for when considering life balance.
 Correct proportions seems much more relevant.

 Different aspects of our lives matter more to us than others, so that’s a big factor to take into account.
 It makes sense to devote more time and energy to those things that either give us pleasure or help us move forward somehow.